AIDE/DOCS/METHODOLOGY/brain.aide Spec

 <!-- aide-study-playbook-end -->

-Seed content for the research entry-point artifact.
-The install service
+Install-time seed for the research entry-point artifact.
+The

-reads this section and writes it verbatim to `research/research.md` in
+`/aide:brain config` and writes it verbatim to `research/research.md`

 Frontmatter fields